bonn0062/GSoD/absolute_beginners_outline.rst

   # Output
   Number of Rows :  3

-Or the number of columns
+Or the number of columns:

 ::